ivaquero/homebrew-linux/README.md

 A [Homebrew](https://github.com/Homebrew/brew) 🍺 Repo to Install GUI Applications on Linux

-Inspired by [athrunsun/linuxbinary](https://github.com/athrunsun/homebrew-linuxbinary/), but with **latest updates** and applications.
+Inspired by [athrunsun/linuxbinary](https://github.com/athrunsun/homebrew-linuxbinary/), but with **latest updates** and more applications.

 Created for testing.